akhanna4/RL-Shared-Control-Envs/README.md

 python main.py
 ```

-The playing mode allows the user to play using keyboard input (using 'w', 'a', 's', and 'd').
-There is a DecisionRule class that can be used to modify the playing mode and how the action is chosen for the environment.
+## Implementation

+This implementation is from the Youtube channel 'Machine Learning with Phil', in which he goes over a tutorial on how to implement DDPG to solve the continuous variant of the LunarLander environment.